yadlra/yadlra/README.md

 ### Hi there 👋

+## 🔭 I’m currently working on ethical projects around software and datasets.
+As part of my Fellowship with the Software Sustainability Institute, I am planning sessions and workshops on artefacts creation that prompt conversations, imaginaries and action points for software creativity that takes nto account our ecosystems, social spaces and justice.
+## 🌱 I’m currently learning how to use data science tools with art and joy in mind.
+## 👯 I’m looking to collaborate on any projects, visions that want oppressive systems replaced for liberatory and joyful systems of life.

 <!--
 **yadlra/yadlra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.